-All locally printed ECGs will be signed and dated by the investigator or a designee and evaluated in the SDB.
+All locally printed ECGs will be evaluated by the investigator or a designee.
 Abnormal findings will be reported as AEs (during the trial) or baseline conditions (if identified at the screening visit) if assessed to be clinically relevant by the investigator.
 Any ECG abnormalities will be carefully monitored and, if necessary, the subject will be removed from the trial and will receive the appropriate medical treatment.